Hi Aunt Vadge,

 Yeast infections occur because there is yeast floating around that has been allowed to overgrow.
 The reasons for this overgrowth are, at the core, because your body didn’t have everything it needed to defend itself, which happens a lot, paradoxically, when we are stressed and need our body to perform well.

-Stress causes the production of cortisol, which causes most of your body to stop working properly for a spell, so that you can put your energy into whatever it is you need to do.
-This used to mean running away from a bear or tiger or another person, which is a short period of time, but now it’s school, and work, and wonky relationships, which tend to last for a long time compared to a quick sprint across an open space.
+Stress causes the production of cortisol, which causes most of your body to work differently, so that you can put your energy into whatever it is you need to do.
+This used to mean running away from a bear or tiger or another person, which is a short period, but now it’s school, and work, and wonky relationships, which tend to last for a long time compared to a quick sprint across an open space.

-This means your cells are diverting energy and resources to your muscles, while blocking important things like your cells’ natural immunity and helping your good flora thrive.
+Cells divert energy and resources to your muscles while blocking important things like your cells’ natural immunity and helping your good flora thrive.
 You don’t need your cells to have high immunity during this sprint, but you do need cell immunity in your day-to-day life, to keep microbes out of and off your cells.
-What’s happening to you is that your cells have been unable to defend themselves adequately, and yeast has been allowed to get a stronghold.
+Cells may have been unable to defend themselves adequately, and yeast has been allowed to get a stronghold.
+Stress can also contribute to urinary tract infections (UTIs).

 When yeast gets a stronghold – often after a round of antibiotics – it can mean the production by yeasts of what’s known as a biofilm.
 This biofilm is like a protective sticky layer that acts like a shield over cells, keeping the yeast colony safe and well, but not allowing any treatments to penetrate.
 Additionally, this biofilm blocks the colonisation of your friendly microbes that would normally keep yeast numbers in check.